The DeFi Growth Funnel Explained: From First Visit to Revenue

 Growth only becomes meaningful when teams understand:

-• How awareness leads to wallet connections
+• How awareness leads to acquisition

-• How wallet connections lead to onchain actions
+• How acquisition lead to activation

 This article explains how the DeFi growth funnel works in practice, how to instrument each stage, and how funnel insights change growth priorities.

-Why DeFi funnels are non linear
+Why DeFi funnels are non-linear

 DeFi funnels are non-linear because user journeys span multiple wallets, chains, and protocols, which breaks any single straight path from discovery to retention.